Loz’s Leisure itinerary

 Wildernest is a haven set in the coastal hills above the Aeron Valley, featuring cosy cottages which have been restored from original old stone buildings.

-AM - In the morning, spend time exploring Llangrannog and take a walk along the beach.
+In the morning, spend time exploring Llangrannog.
 Just north of Llangrannog beach is the secluded cove of Cilborth, accessed either from Llangrannog beach at low tide or via the cliff steps from the Coast Path.
-Between the two beaches is a large tooth-shaped rock known as Carreg Bica.
-Legend has it that it once belonged in the mouth of a local giant.

 Evening meal at Y Seler in Aberaeron.
 Local menu highlights include the Celtic Pride fillet steak and fresh Menai mussels.
-If you have time, arrive a little earlier and spend some time walking around the Aberaeron harbour or look out for the pastel-coloured houses opposite.
+If you have time, arrive a little earlier and spend some time walking around the Aberaeron harbour.

-AM – Drive into Pembrokeshire to Strumble Head.
+Drive into Pembrokeshire to Strumble Head.
 On the Pembrokeshire Coast Path and within the Pembrokeshire National Park, Strumble Head’s rocky and jagged headland juts out of the coastline.
 This area of the coast path boasts incredible wildlife including with bottle-nose dolphins, grey seals and even orcas having been spotted here.
-Bring a good pair of walking boots.

-Evening meal is booked at Florentino’s, a family run Italian restaurant in Carmarthen.
-(We’d recommend the stone baked pizzas.)
+A family run Italian restaurant in Carmarthen (we recommend the stone baked pizzas!)